wgao19/blame.vim/README.md

 :hankey: Notes
 ----------------
 > Warning: This is an experimental colorscheme that uses a very limited color palette.
-It's designed to be simple and streamlined using a minimalist approach.
+It's designed to be simple and streamlined.
 Let me know what you think, suggestions are welcome!

 :rocket: Setup